 BACHELOR OF SCIENCE

 The B.S. degree in Psychology requires additional credits in natural science and mathematics, more of a focus on research and statistics, and an area of specialization to more adequately prepare students for advanced work in graduate school.
-Students in this degree program must complete a minimium of 37 credits in Psychology (maximum of 52).
+Students in this degree program must complete a minimium of 38 credits for the psychology major.
 In order to transfer from University College for Academic Success, a student must have completed PSY 113, PSY 232, and PSY 200 with grades of C or better.

 For either degree option, students who must repeat a course to meet the minimum grade requirements may use only three credits of that particular course toward graduation.